-This chemical is utilized as heterogeneous catalysis, photocatalyst and also used in solar cells industry.
-Another application contains using this material as gas sensors and as white pigments in paint industries (one of the most important industrial applications).
+This chemical is utilized as heterogeneous catalysis, photocatalyst, and also used in the solar cells industry.
+Another application contains using this material as gas sensors and as white pigments in paint industries (one of the most important industrial applications) like carboxymethyl cellulose CMC.
 Titan is used as a corrosive inhibitor coating and also can be used as an optical coating and in electronic devices.
 One of its recent applications is related to its biocompatibility in bone implants.
-It can also be used in a Nanostructured form in Li based batteries and electrochromic devices.
+It can also be used in a Nanostructured form in Li-based batteries and electrochromic devices.
 In scientific segments, Titania is used as catalysts for optional oxidation reactions.
-Titan has been utilized for several years in a wide variety ranges of industrial applications including paints, coatings, adhesives, paper, plastics and rubber, printing inks, coated fabrics and textiles, catalyst systems, ceramics, floor coverings, roofing and materials, cosmetics and pharmaceuticals, water treatment, food colorants and etc.
+Titan has been utilized for several years in a wide variety ranges of industrial applications including paints, coatings, adhesives, paper, plastics and rubber, printing inks, coated fabrics and textiles, catalyst systems, ceramics, floor coverings, roofing and materials, cosmetics, and pharmaceuticals, water treatment, food colorants and etc.

-- Paint: Titania supplies more permanence, and also bring more protective characteristics and more longevity in paint.
+- Paint: Titania supplies more permanence, and also brings more protective characteristics and more longevity in paint.

 - Plastics, Adhesives, and Rubber: it can lead the final product to have minimized the fragility, which is a result of light and sun exposures to materials.

-- Cosmetics: it used in some cosmetic products to protect skin.
+- Cosmetics: it used in some cosmetic products to protect the skin.

 Ultrafine grade of Titania application

-- Ultra fine-grades of this material are most commonly used in the following specialty applications:
+- Ultra fine-grades of this material is most commonly used in the following specialty applications: